Rashid Bashir: Career

+He was elected to the National Academy of Medicine in 2023. and to the American Academy of Arts and Sciences in 2024.

 Work in industry

 Prior to embarking on a highly successful academic career, he spent six years at National Semiconductor Corporation where he and his group developed and deployed three semiconductor analog process technologies (VIP3, VIP3H, and VIP4H) into manufacturing, and laid the foundations of two other RF BiCMOS technologies.
-His impactful contributions were acknowledged by multiple patents and achievement awards at National Semiconductor Corporation.
+His impactful contributions were acknowledged by 25 patents and many achievement awards at National Semiconductor Corporation.

 Academia and research

 Prof. Bashir and his group has made pioneering contributions in the application of micro and nanotechnologies to biology and medicine.
 His most significant contributions have been in the development of electrically based biochip sensors, development of micro-mechanical sensors for biological detection, and development of 3D printing technologies for soft and biological materials.
 His work has had wide spread impact on utilization of BioMEMS technologies for diagnostic applications and micro-scale mechanical technologies for cellular characterization.
-He has had over 190 journal publications, over 200 conference presentations, posters, and abstracts, 37 patents, and over 115 invited talks.
+As of 2023, he has had over 325 journal publications, over 200 conference presentations, posters, and abstracts, 65 patents, and over 150 invited talks.

-Specifically, his group is credited with the following accomplishments;

-(i) Prof. Bashir and his group has developed microscale devices with integrated dielectrophoretic filters for capture of bacteria and label free electrical sensing methods for subsequent detection of bacterial growth.
+Prof. Bashir and his group has developed microscale devices with integrated dielectrophoretic filters for capture of bacteria and label free electrical sensing methods for subsequent detection of bacterial growth.
 These approaches can have important implications in clinical and pharmaceutical applications where determination of live and dead bacteria is the rate limiting step, and have significant applications in food safety and water testing (technology licensed to BioVitesse, Inc.).
 His group has developed a new lysate based impedance spectroscopy method where captured cells are lysed and the lysate is characterized electrically to determine the captured cell count.
 This method is more sensitive than ELISA but not requiring any labeling steps which are needed for ELISA.
 The work is the basis of a startup (Daktari, Inc.) and is being applied to detection of CD4+ white blood cells for the global health and detection of AIDS/HIV infection.
 Since then Prof. Bashir has improved the technique to perform counting of multiple cell types in microfluidic biochips from a drop of blood, and licensed to Prenosis, Inc. aiming to developing point of care cell counters.
 Also, his group contributed significantly to development of nanopore sensors for electrical detection of DNA molecules.
 They developed functionalized nanopore sensors to show selective detection of ssDNA molecules, and stacked graphene-dielectric nanopore sensors for detection of DNA and DNA-protein complexes.